SMByC/CCD-Plugin/Readme.md

 > without QT WebKit module by default install python QtWebKit module (e.g. `python3-pyqt5.qtwebkit` or
 > `python-pyqt5-webkit`) or use alternative installation of Qgis (e.g. using conda).

+> **Download plot as a png:**
+> It is not working inside the plugin, but it works when the plot is opened in a web browser

 > **Linux with Wayland:**
 > The functionality of open the current plot in a web browser may not work propertly